NextronSystems/thor-manual/usage/use-cases.rst

 Dissect
 ^^^^^^^

-Dissect is an incident response framework build from various parsers and implementations of file formats.
-Tying this all together, Dissect allows you to work with tools named ``target-query`` and ``target-shell`` to quickly gain access to forensic artefacts, such as Runkeys, Prefetch files, and Windows Event Logs, just to name a few!
+Dissect is an incident response framework built from a collection of parsers and file-format implementations.
+It provides tools such as ``target-query`` and ``target-shell`` to access forensic artifacts quickly, including run keys, prefetch files, and Windows event logs.

 You can find the tool here:
 https://github.com/fox-it/dissect